Dozer the therapy dog says goodbye

 “I didn’t know what a therapy dog was at first,” Nousiainen said.
 “We took obedience classes and one of the assignments was simple commands in public places.
 Crowds would form and he would have center stage wherever he went.”

 Nousiainen said during one of their public practices, they met a little girl with whom Dozer had an instant connection.
-The girl’s mother told Nousiainen that Dozer had done more for her little girl in that moment than a therapist did and gave Nousiainen the idea to make Dozer a therapy dog.
+The girl’s mother told Nousiainen that Dozer had done more for her little girl in that moment than a therapist did, which gave Nousiainen the idea to make Dozer a therapy dog.

 “I went home and looked up what it was,” she said.
 “With Dozer’s natural love for people and his calm nature, I thought it would be great.”

-Dozer’s first appearance as a therapy dog was a visit to Shoal Creek Rehabilitation Center.
-According to Nousiainen, Dozer has logged over 250 hours at the center.
+Dozer’s first official appearance as at Shoal Creek Rehabilitation Center.
+According to Nousiainen, Dozer has since logged over 250 hours at the center.

 “He walks through the place like he owns it,” Nousiainen said.